mikeghen/proof-of-workout/README.md

    - Frequency of runs (e.g., weekly)
    - Duration (e.g., 3 months)
 3. **Staking**: Runners stake a specified amount of USDC to join a club.
 4. **Tracking Progress**: Runs are tracked via Strava integration.
+The user id, activity id, distance and time for each run are put onchain.
-5. **Social Slashing**: Members can slash others who do not meet the club's requirements.
+5. **Social Slashing**: Members can slash others who do not meet the club's requirements as recorded onchain.
 6. **Distribution of Stakes**: When a runner is slashed, their stake is distributed proportionally among the remaining members.
 7. **End of Duration**: At the end of the club duration, runners who have not been slashed can claim their initial stake plus any interest earned and shares from social slashing.

+### Strava Oracle
+Strava uses webhooks to alert an Oracle to new activites.
+This oracle is reponsible for listening for activities from Strava and recording them onchain.
+It adds: user id, activity id, distance and time onchain.

 ### A Real Example